MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-websdk.md

 ## Prerequisites

-* The SDK requires the project or webpage to be hosted to send telemetry.
+* The SDK requires a hosted workspace or webpage to send telemetry.
 Telemetry sent from a local file will not be accepted by the server.
 * You have an ingestion key (already embedded in your code snippet).

 ## Integrate the engagement insights capability SDK into your webpage

-1. From the engagement insights capability home screen, select your project from the project drop-down list on the left navigation pane.
-If you don't already have a project, select the **+ New Project** option instead and create one.
+1. From the engagement insights capability home screen, select your workspace from the workspace drop-down list in the left navigation pane.
+If you don't already have a workspace, select **+ New workspace** and create one.

 2. Go to **Admin** > **Data** > **Code**  and copy the code snippet on this page.